 A family business retreat is one of the most important strategies used to help strengthen the communication system in a family-owned business.

-2021 Family Business Retreat
+2021 Family Business Retreat - SOLD OUT!

 Both large group and private family sessions with facilitators are offered.
 As a family, you will have the opportunity to spend some quality time away from the office; switching from working “in the business” to working “on the business” and “on the family."